marikomakhm/ada-project/README.md

 - Mariko
   - Clean data
   - Look into different libraries for analysis and representation of graphs
+  - Create map plot representations of number of occurrences (national)
   - Create map plot representation showing the links between different countries
   - Create visualization of the network, showing the links between the nodes as well as their importance
 - Pedro
   - Research media reports
   - Load and clean data
   - Merge different datasets
-  - Normalize the data by the various socio-economic factors
+  - Normalize the data by the various socioeconomic factors
   - Look into different libraries for visualization of world maps
-  - Create map plot representations of number of occurrences
+  - Create map plot representations of number of occurrences (normalized by population size)
 - Timothy
-  - Analyse the correlation between the number of occurrences and various socio-economic factors
+  - Analyse the correlation between the number of occurrences and various socioeconomic factors
-  - Create several visualizations to display this results
+  - Create several visualizations to display these results
   - Create methods to remove statistical outliers
   - Create the website